Cravath’s London Office Moves to 100 Cheapside

 Andrew C. Compton focuses his practice on acquisitions, divestments, joint ventures and complex financings in the energy, infrastructure and digital infrastructure sectors.
 He regularly represents private equity firms and their portfolio companies, corporates and other participants, including direct lenders, across these sectoral value chains.

 Mr. Compton has been repeatedly recognized for his work in the energy, renewables and alternative energy sectors by Chambers USA, Chambers Global, Chambers Latin America, The Legal 500 US, IFLR1000 and Latin Lawyer 250.
-He has also been recognized by Lawdragon as among the “500 Leading Dealmakers in America” and “500 Leading Energy Lawyers.”
+He has also been recognized for his work in private equity by The Legal 500 US and has been recognized by Lawdragon as among the “500 Leading Dealmakers in America” and “500 Leading Energy Lawyers.”

 Mr. Compton is a published author and frequent speaker at industry and client conferences.
 He is an active member in the New York community, and a frequent volunteer with Hope for New York and Big Brothers Big Sisters of New York City.
-Mr. Compton also serves on the board of directors of Lawyers Alliance for New York.
+Mr. Compton also serves as Vice Chair of the board of directors of Lawyers Alliance for New York.

 Mr. Compton was born in Woodbury, New Jersey and grew up in Southern California.
 He received a B.S. magna cum laude from the University of Southern California in 2003 and a J.D. from Cornell Law School in 2007.
 Earlier in his career, Mr. Compton spent nearly a decade working with Asia-based private equity funds and trading companies while based in Hong Kong and Tokyo.

 Mr. Compton has been repeatedly recognized for his work in the energy, renewables and alternative energy sectors by Chambers USA, Chambers Global, Chambers Latin America, The Legal 500 US, IFLR1000 and Latin Lawyer 250.
-He has also been recognized by Lawdragon as among the “500 Leading Dealmakers in America” and “500 Leading Energy Lawyers.”
+He has also been recognized for his work in private equity by The Legal 500 US and has been recognized by Lawdragon as among the “500 Leading Dealmakers in America” and “500 Leading Energy Lawyers.”

 Mr. Compton is a published author and frequent speaker at industry and client conferences.
 He is an active member in the New York community, and a frequent volunteer with Hope for New York and Big Brothers Big Sisters of New York City.
-Mr. Compton also serves on the board of directors of Lawyers Alliance for New York.
+Mr. Compton also serves as Vice Chair of the board of directors of Lawyers Alliance for New York.

 Mr. Compton was born in Woodbury, New Jersey and grew up in Southern California.
 He received a B.S. magna cum laude from the University of Southern California in 2003 and a J.D. from Cornell Law School in 2007.
 Earlier in his career, Mr. Compton spent nearly a decade working with Asia-based private equity funds and trading companies while based in Hong Kong and Tokyo.